gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Update role access for an catalog item type or all types.
+Update role access for a catalog item type or all types.
 [role] is required.
 This is the name or id of a role.
 --catalog-item-type or --all is required.
 This is the name or id of a catalog item type.
 --access is required.
-This is the new access value. full and none
+This is the new access value: full or none
 ```

 #### roles update-cloud-access

 ```
-Usage: morpheus roles update-cloud-access [name]
+Usage: morpheus roles update-cloud-access [role]
     -c, --cloud CLOUD                Cloud name or id --all                        Update all clouds at once.
         --access VALUE               Access value [full|read|none]